Pop Culture Madness!

 The Government Accountability Office (GAO) in the USA has not endorsed the accuracy of figures in the federal budget since 1966.

-During the 1966 World Cup final, the Daily Mail newspaper wrote that "West Germany may beat us (England) at our national sport today, but that would be only fair.
-We beat them twice at theirs."
+During the 1966 World Cup final, the Daily Mail newspaper wrote, “West Germany may beat us (England) at our national sport today, but that would be only fair.
+We beat them twice at theirs.”
 England won 4-2, its only World Cup victory.

 Sir Christopher Lee did not speak in the 1966 film Dracula: Prince of Darkness because he thought the lines for Dracula were so appalling that he refused to say them.